The-Life/hello-world-1/README.md

 # hello-world-1
 second experiment
-chnging it again to see the difference
+changing it again to see the difference, this code is not cbanging